Pet chinchillas spend 23+ hours a day in their cage.

 Do Chinchillas Always Like Other Chinchillas?
 Is it Possible They Want to Be Alone?

-Option 1- You could look for a suitable and loving home for one of your chinchillas so that you don’t have two chinchillas interacting that don’t get along.
+- Option 1: You could look for a suitable and loving home for one of your chinchillas, so that you don’t have two chinchillas interacting that don’t get along.

 For the first few months, they got along great.
-However, the other chinchilla began playing much “rougher” over time.
-This caused the chinchilla I ultimately adopted to have many fur slips or missing patches of hair from the “rough house” style of play.
+However, the other chinchilla began playing much rougher over time.
+This caused the chinchilla I ultimately adopted to have many fur slips, or missing patches of hair, from the rough house style of play.

 Now, this doesn’t necessarily mean this is the end of the world.
 Chinchillas are like toddlers.
-They jump, hop, lick, nibble and just find a way to get into trouble sometimes.
+They jump, hop, lick, nibble, and just find a way to get into trouble sometimes.

-However, who knows what would have occurred if the rescue owner didn’t ultimately separate the chinchillas for my chinchilla’s safety.
-Since home, I haven’t adopted a second chinchilla.
+However, who knows what would have occurred if the rescue owner hadn’t ultimately separate the chinchillas for my pet’s safety.

-Do Chinchillas Mate for Life?
+Do Chinchillas Mate For Life?

 For the most part yes.
 Like I stated before.
-Chinchillas are naturally and born to be social and run in pairs or herds for survival in the wild.
+Chinchillas are naturally social and run in pairs or herds for survival in the wild.

-This doesn’t necessarily this will happen, but more frequently you will see 2 females that ultimately need to be separated as opposed to a set of 2 males lacking separated.
+This doesn’t necessarily mean this will happen for sure, but more frequently you will see two females that ultimately need to be separated as opposed to a set of two males needing separation.

 As far as male/female pairing, well I think you can guess what happens when you decide to let this take place.
 Let’s just say, that you may need to plan to purchase more chinchilla cages soon.

-Do Chinchillas Require A Lot of Attention?
+Do Chinchillas Require A Lot Of Attention?

 Yes, chinchillas require a lot of attention.
 Chinchillas that are kept isolated or without another chinchilla companion will need even more dedicated attention.

-Chinchillas for young children can also be an issue, but it could be up for debate.
+Chinchillas for young children can also be an issue, but it this could be up for debate.
 For example, a chinchilla is excellent for young kids because they live for long periods and require little maintenance outside of love and attention.

-On the other hand, chinchillas are fragile and without you around, and may try to run away or hide.
-In addition, chinchillas can be frightened by children being loud or mishandling them.
+On the other hand, chinchillas are fragile and skittish.
+Without you around, they may get injured or try to run away or hide.
+They can easily be frightened by children being loud or mishandling them.

 It’s up to you to ensure that your chinchilla recognizes you as the owner and begins forming that bond with you.

-Have you ever experienced any issues with your chinchilla becoming lonely or acting out because of this?
-Be sure to leave a comment below.
+Have you ever experienced any issues with your chinchilla becoming lonely and acting out because of this?